RanadeepPolavarapu/go-playground/README.md

 # go-playground
-My go sandbox for learning Golang.
+My sandbox for Go web service to transition from Node.js into Golang entirely.